Protesters against Minneapolis police shooting ousted from city council meeting

 | MINNEAPOLIS

-MINNEAPOLIS Three protesters were removed from a Minneapolis city council meeting on Friday after they voiced disapproval over how city leaders have handled the investigation of Sunday's police killing of an unarmed African-American man.
+MINNEAPOLIS At least three protesters were removed from a Minneapolis city council meeting on Friday after they voiced their disapproval over how city leaders have handled the investigation of Sunday's police killing of an unarmed African-American man.

-The protesters interrupted a regular council meeting to complain about the way the city handles police misconduct issues.
-A day earlier, a number of council members joined protests over the shooting.
+The protesters interrupted a regular city council meeting to complain about the way the city handles police misconduct issues.
+A day earlier, a number of city council members had joined ongoing demonstrations over the shooting.

 Jamar Clark, 24, died on Monday night after his family decided to disconnect life support.
 Two officers under investigation in the incident have been identified, but their races have not been revealed.

-Clark's death comes at a time of heightened awareness of and debate in the U.S. over police use of lethal force, especially against blacks.
-Over the past year, protests against killings of unarmed African Americans - some videotaped with phones or police cameras - have rocked a number of U.S. cities.
+Clark's death comes at a time of heightened national awareness of and debate over police use of lethal force, especially against blacks.
+Over the past year, protests against police killings of unarmed African Americans - some videotaped with phones or police cameras - have rocked a number of U.S. cities.

 "This is atrocious.
 This is outrageous.
-They know what's going on... and they don't want to hear it," Michelle Gross, a community activist, said after ejection from the meeting.
+They know what's going on... and they don't want to hear it," Michelle Gross, a community activist, said to reporters after she was ejected from the meeting.

-On Friday evening, hundreds of people gathered and lit candles during a vigil for Clark outside of the 4th Street Precinct station, two blocks where he was killed.

 Protesters, who have demanded release of video footage of the incident, say Clark was unarmed and handcuffed when he was shot.